Michael Sandham: Bandidos

 After Sandham joined the Bandidos, one of the Bandido leaders, Frank "Cisco" Lenti, was highly suspicious of him, saying he kept hearing rumors that Sandham used to be a policeman and that he had been rejected by the Outlaws for that reason, and assigned the national sergeant-at-arms, Wayne Kellestine to investigate him.
-Lenti further noted that Sandham had no tattoos, which was unusual as almost all outlaw bikers have many tattoos on their bodies, his demeanor was like of a policeman doing a very clumsy impression of an outlaw biker, and that Sandham seemed like the sort of man who would had "sucked up" to the high school bully rather than stand up for himself.
+Lenti further noted that Sandham had no tattoos, which was unusual as almost all outlaw bikers have many tattoos on their bodies, his demeanor was like that of a policeman doing a very clumsy impression of an outlaw biker, and that Sandham seemed like the sort of man who would have "sucked up" to the high school bully rather than stand up for himself.
 However, Kellestine reported that the rumors were not true, and Sandham had never been a policeman.
-Kelliestine became close to Sandham.
+Lenti still protested that Kellestine's investigation was inept and he thought that the rumors that Sandham was a former policeman were true.
+Kellestine became close to Sandham.
 Edwards wrote: "Through Sandham had botched many things in life, he had discovered a talent for ruthless politicking and manipulation".
-Sandham recruited two career criminals, Dwight Mushey and a man known as a M.H. due to a court order as his lieutenants.
+Sandham recruited two career criminals, Dwight Mushey and a man known as M.H. due to a court order as his lieutenants.
 Mushey is widely believed to have worked as a hitman for the Rizzuto family in Montreal and New York.
 Edwards wrote that Mushey's associates in the Shedden massacre, Kellestine and Sandham, were both pathological liars whose yarns about their "exceptional fighting skills and sang-froid" were all fantasies, but that in the case of Mushey "the stories had a chilling ring of authenticity".
-M.H. was a Winnipeg drug dealer who also a police informer..
+M.H. was a Winnipeg drug dealer who also a police informer.
 Sandham claimed to Mushey and M.H. to have joined the Outlaws London, Ontario chapter in 2002 and after the Project Retire raids of 25 September 2002 had joined the Bandidos as a "full patch" member, which Edwards noted "...was a remarkable claim, considering that even Lenti had to serve a few months as a probationary member before getting his full patch".
 It was only later that Mushey and M.H. learned that Sandham was in fact only a "prospect" (the second level in an outlaw biker club).